Non 'Consensus' Scientists:

 Richard C. Willson, Ph.D.
 Atmospheric Science, USA

 Richard S. Lindzen, Ph.D.
-Professor of Atmospheric Science, MIT, USA
+Professor of Atmospheric Science, MIT, Former Lead Author, IPCC, USA

 Rob Scagel, M.Sc., Forest Microclimate Specialist, Canada

 Robert C. Balling Jr., Ph.D.
-Professor of Climatology, Arizona State University, USA
+Professor of Geography, Former Director, Office of Climatology, Arizona State University, USA

 Robert C. Whitten, Physicist, Retired Research Scientist, NASA, USA